Actress Natalie Wood's death certificate amended by coroner

 A spokesman for the county coroner said he could not comment because the sheriff's department has placed a "security hold" on the case.
 Whitmore said the restriction was imposed because "we don't want misinformation going out."

-Last November, when it was announced that two homicide detectives had been assigned to reexamine new tips, the sheriff's department said investigators had received information substantial enough to warrant a fresh look at the case.

-But the department flatly denied reports that Wagner, now 82, was a suspect.
+But the department said Wagner, now 82, was not a suspect.
 The reopening of the investigation coincided with the broadcast of a special edition of the CBS news magazine "48 Hours" about the mystery in partnership with Vanity Fair magazine that purported to present new findings in the case.

+Wood, who was born Natalia Nikolaevna Zakharenko to Russian immigrant parents in San Francisco, appeared as a child in such films as the Christmas classic "Miracle on 34th Street" and "The Ghost and Mrs. Muir."

+She was nominated as best supporting actress as a teenager for her role opposite James Dean in the classic 1955 film "Rebel Without a Cause."
+Wood later earned two best-actress Oscar nominations -- for her work in the 1961 film "Splendor in the Grass" and Love with the Proper Stranger" two years later.

 (Editing by Cynthia Johnston and Sandra Maler)